ggarra13/mrv2/README.md

 The translations reside in mrv2/po and follow internationalization language code files, like es.po (for Spanish) or de.po (for German).

-## If you compiled mrv2 yourself

 To create such a file for a new language, open the file cmake/translations.cmake and add a language international code to this line:

 ```
-set( LANGUAGES es )  # add a new language code inside the parenthesis.
+set( LANGUAGES es ) # add a new language code inside the parenthesis, like "de".
 ```

 Then, run:

 ```
-runmeq.sh
+runmeq.sh -t po
 ```

 If there's no .po file for that language yet, gettext's msginit command